Mackey functors and sharpness for fusion systems

 Th\'evenaz and Webb \cite[Proposition 16.10]{TW1995} showed that a simple Mackey functor for a fixed finite group $G$ over a field of characteristic $p$ is cohomological if and only if its minimal subgroups are $p$-groups.
-We show that the same is true for simple Mackey functors for fusion systems.
+We prove an analogous result for simple Mackey functors for fusion systems.
 First we recall a group theoretic result.

 \begin{lem} Let $G$ be a finite group, $H$ a subgroup of $G$ and $Q$ a $p$-subgroup of $G$.
 Then

 where $N_G(Q,H) = \{ x\in G \mid {}^{x}Q \leq H \}$. \end{lem}